Phylloxera: Aftermath

-The only European grapes that are natively resistant to phylloxera are the Assyrtiko grape which grows on the volcanic island of Santorini, Greece, although it is not clear whether the resistance is due to the rootstock itself or the volcanic ash on which it grows; and the Juan Garcia grape variety, autochthonous to the medieval village of Fermoselle in Spain.
+The only European grapes that are natively resistant to phylloxera are the Assyrtiko grape, which grows on the volcanic island of Santorini, Greece, although whether the resistance is due to the rootstock itself or the volcanic ash on which it grows is unclear, and the Juan Garcia grape variety, autochthonous to the medieval village of Fermoselle in Spain.
 The Juan Garcia variety remained—untouched by phylloxera—sheltered on the vineyards planted on the man-made land terraces along the mountainous skirts on the gigantic and steep Duero Arribes / Douro River Canyon, where the microclimatic conditions discourage the growth of phylloxera.

 To escape the threat of phylloxera, wines have been produced since 1979 on the sandy beaches of Provence's Bouches-du-Rhône, which extends from the coastline of the Gard region to the waterfront village of Saintes Maries de la Mer.
-The sand, sun and wind in this area has been a major deterrent to phylloxera.
-The wine produced here is called "Vins des Sables" or "wines of the sands".
+The sand, sun, and wind in this area have been a major deterrent to phylloxera.
+The wine produced here is called vins des sables or "wines of the sands".
 In the same department, where the canal irrigation system built by the Romans still partly persists to this day, winter flooding is also practiced where possible, for instance south of the city of Tarascon.
 Flooding the vineyards for 50 days kills all the nymphs that overwinter in the roots or the bark at the bottom of the plant.

 Some regions were so blighted by phylloxera that they never recovered, and instead the producers switched crops entirely.
-The island of Mallorca is one example, where almonds now substitute for vines.
+The island of Mallorca is one example, where almonds replaced vines.